Automatic Push Recording

 This means that you need not interact with gittuf to do the work you already do on your Git repository.
 There is one exception: Approving Changes with multiple users required.

-If you are a maintainer, you can use the gittuf transport, but will still need to interact with gittuf manually to set policies.
+If you are a maintainer, you can use gittuf’s custom Git remote helper, but will still need to use the gittuf CLI to set policies.
 See Part 4: gittuf for Maintainers for more information.

-Automatic metadata management is performed whenever you are interacting with a Git remote whose URL has gittuf:: prepended to it.
+Automatic push recording and verification is performed whenever you are interacting with a Git remote whose URL has gittuf:: prepended to it.

 For example, if you push to GitHub using https, your Git remote will be: